The Complete Payroll Blog

 Employers in the state will soon have some new obligations when cutting staff or reducing hours at work.
 Under newly passed New York unemployment notification requirements, bosses now need to provide written notice of an employee's rights when there are significant changes in their employment status.
 Gov. Hochul's expected to sign the unemployment law.
 Here's what you need to know for Assembly Bill 398 compliance.

-Who must receive an unemployement notice?
+Who must receive a NY unemployement notice?

 Under Assembly Bill 398, written notice must go out to any employee whose position is terminated or who has a reduction in their scheduled work hours.